Are we living in the era of the Entitlement Generation or is this the challenge of being the Internet Generation?

 Reality television’s ravenous appetite for championing people who crave their 24 episodes of world fame at any cost seems never-ending.

-When every voice is modified and every picture photo-shopped to create perfection how can the Internet Generations compete?
-What should they aspire to?
+How can the Internet Generations compete when every voice is modified and every picture photo-shopped to create perfection What should they aspire to?

 Perfectionism is causing many kids to not bother trying.